19 Climatology of the atmosphere

 \[ \begin{align} 0 &= f\newoverline{v},\tag{19.26}\label{eq:clim_deriv_0}\\ 0 &= -g\frac{\partial\newoverline{d}}{\partial y} - f\newoverline{u},\\ 0 &= -D\left(\frac{\partial\newoverline{v}}{\partial y} - \newoverline{v}\frac{\tan\left(\phi\right)}{a}\right). \end{align} \]

 From Eq.
-(19.26) follows $\newoverline{v} = 0$, so all that remains of the entire system of equations is
+(19.26) it follows that $\newoverline{v} = 0$, so that of the entire system of equations only

 \[ \begin{align} f\newoverline{u} &= -g\frac{\partial\newoverline{d}}{\partial y}. \end{align} \]

-left, $\newoverline{u}$ is geostrophically balanced.
+remains; $\newoverline{u}$ is thus geostrophically balanced.

 19.2.2 Nonlinear shallow water equations